omriperi/sessionOffload/doc/Tunnels_Offload.md

 Destiantion Subnet: 5.5.5.0/24
 ```

 The packet will **not be matched**, since the matching criteria is not including the packet VNI.

+Packet will be processed as any other unmatched packet sent to the device.

 Buf if the match criteria will be this one: